 Email Forwarders and Server Reputation

-- Use your email client or webmail on the server.
+- Configure your email client or webmail on the server.

-- Alternatively, configure POP3 or IMAP connections directly through your external email provider.
+- Consider POP3 or IMAP connections directly through your external email provider.

 Explore VPS Solutions

 If you require more control over email forwarding, consider leasing a VPS server starting at $150/month.
 VPS hosting provides flexibility and avoids shared server restrictions.